Student Volunteer Optometric Services to Humanity

 There is a solution... there is hope... with your help!

 SVOSH (Student Volunteer Optometric Services to Humanity) is a charitable and educational organization that strives to provide eye care and eyewear to portions of the world that would otherwise receive no care at all.
 Our organization is made up of optometry students that donate their time collecting and preparing used eyeglasses to be taken on both homeland and overseas missions, where they assist with eye examinations and eyeglass distribution.
 We have been providing this service for over 20 years and in that time have distributed thousands of used eyeglasses and have helped thousands more accomplish what so many of us take for granted.

-We always welcome donations (tax deductible) to help fund our missions trips
+- We always welcome donations (tax deductible) to help fund our missions.

 What happens to glasses sent to SVOSH?

 Donated glasses are first sorted and categorized by members of the Michigan College of Optometry SVOSH.
-This work is part of the volunteer time required in order for the students to participate in a SVOSH mission.
-The sorting process involves disposing of unusable glasses, lenses, and frames (see list below).
-Usable glasses are further categorized as male, female, child, sun, reader and specialty glasses.
+This work/service is part of the volunteer time/hours requirements for the students to participate in a SVOSH mission.
+The sorting process involves disposing of unusable glasses, lenses, and frames.
+Usable glasses (see list below) are further categorized as male, female, child, sun, reader, and specialty glasses.
 Many glasses then go to various in state and out of state locations to be cleaned, sorted by prescription, and labeled as part of service club programs.
 Finally, mission leaders select the glasses most appropriate for their mission, and the glasses are packaged and shipped to the mission location.
-Each mission trip takes approximately 5,000 pairs of glasses!
+Each mission trip takes well over 6,000 pairs of Rx glasses/readers and suns!